folio-org/mod-reservoir/README.md

 A service that provides a clustering storage of metadata for Data Integration purposes.
 Optimized for fast storage and retrieval performance.

-This project has three sub-projects:
+This project has three subprojects:

 * `util` -- A library with utilities to convert and normalize XML, JSON and MARC.
 * `server` -- The reservoir storage server.
 This is the FOLIO module: mod-reservoir